econ-ark/HARK/Documentation/overview/NARK.rst

 and the probability of survival is the cancellation of the probability of death:

-.. table:: **Table 4** Special Cases: Factors and Rates
+.. table:: Special Cases: Factors and Rates
-   :name: table:SpecialFactors
+   :name: table-SpecialFactors

    ===========  ============================  ========================
     Code         LaTeX                         Description